aliozgur/aliozgur.github.io/_posts/2026-03-17-ai-coding-tools-extensibility.md

 There is also a noticeable shift toward terminal-based AI tools.

-Claude Code, OpenCode, and similar systems are often presented as more “powerful” or “closer to the metal.”
+Claude Code, OpenCode, and similar systems are often presented as more "powerful" or "closer to the metal."

 This narrative is misleading.